A Way To Handle Uncomfortable Cringey Memories Of Your Social Mistakes

 You may cringe at a huge humiliating incident.
 Or it could be at some little thing you said that no one remembers, or even noticed at the time, but you can't help but look back on it and go, "Ugh, what was I thinking?!"
 You could cringe at an embarrassing moment that was out of your control, like someone spilling their drink on you.
 But in my experience people are way likelier to wince at their own poor judgment, like a comment they thought was clever and edgy, but in hindsight was rude and inappropriate.

 Why can cringe-inducing memories strike us out of nowhere?
-Sometimes I think our brain really does recall them at random.
+Sometimes I think some random thing reminds us of one.
 At other times we may not be happy with an aspect of our lives, and our mind can't help but bring up old related missteps.
 Not always, but I think sometimes fixating on regrets can be a kind of misguided problem solving - "I'm struggling with this issue now.
 What would fix it?
 Well, if I hadn't done such-and-such five years ago I might be in a better spot..."

 Cringing at your awkward mistakes isn't the worst psychological pain in the world, but it's still uncomfortable.
 The moments often pass on their own before long, but I'll still share a method to resolve them a little more quickly.